kanchan1427/daily-blogs/README.md

  First we were implementing the view of souvenir in which we were just fetching the details of souvenir doctype in the view but yesterday sir told us to create a webpage for instructor.
 Today we(I and pawan) had a meeting with sehjal as had implemented mentor mentee before so we were trying to understand the concept of that app and the coding.
-They hadn't implemented the mentor mentee in erpnext she implemented it in frappe.
+They hadn't implemented the mentor mentee in ErpGuru she implemented it in frappe.
 So she created her own doctypes and added a mentor field in the student doctype by using which she was able to fetch mentees of mentor.
-But in the  erpnext we already have student doctype and instructor doctype even we have a student group in which we can assign a mentor to a instructor.
+But in the  ErpGuru we already have student doctype and instructor doctype even we have a student group in which we can assign a mentor to a instructor.
 Now we are trying to create logic for mentor mentee by using all these doctypes.

  <!----------------------------------------------------------------------------------------------------------------------------->